feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 118 "Verslag van de Commissie voor het Financieel Beheer van den Chineeschen Raad", 17 November 1927, in Gouvernementsbesluit, 5 November 1929, no. 17.
 297

 failed to see.
-This meant that both the Chinese officers and the Chinese Council of Batavia would be maintained, in a new form. |
+This meant that both the Chinese officers and the Chinese Council of Batavia would be maintained, in a new form.
+I

 To match the reorganized Chinese officers in Batavia, the membership of the Chinese Council was also rearranged.
 After 1928 the Chinese Administration consisted of one major, two captains and four lieutenants, all of whom were members of the Council.
 In addition, Chinese public opinion demanded that Council membership be open to private persons representing Chinese associations.
 To meet this demand, the Dutch agreed to allocate two seats on the Council to private persons,119 and in December 1928 the THHK nominated Tan Pia Teng and Nio Peng Liang as the first non-officer members of the Chinese Council.120